-See the best that nature offers in southern Australia, while dining in world-class restaurants and enjoying the decadence of the finest hotels and resorts.
+See the best nature on offer in southern Australia, then dine in world-class restaurants and enjoy the hospitality of some of the finest hotels and resorts.

 By Andrew Bain